christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-3. Script that changes the owner of the file 'hello' to the user betty
+4. Script that creates an empty file called hello